-The terrain capability of the entire study area, according to the DAFF (2017), is 7 (High), which indicates a relatively flat terrain (Figure 11).
+The terrain capability of the entire study area, according to the DAFF (2017), ranges between 6 (Moderate - high) and 7 (High), which indicates a relatively flat terrain (Figure 11).
+Overall, the terrain capability is high.

 FIGURE 11: THE TERRAIN CAPABILITY OF THE SITE AND SURROUNDING AREA (DAFF, 2017).